 "When I was younger it quickly became clear to me that if you want to become a professional, you have to do more," he said.

-That convinced him to accept an offer to join newly promoted Leipzig -- an unpopular decision not just to the spurned Stuttgart faithful but German football public at large, given the anger at Leipzig's rise thanks to the backing of Red Bull.
+That convinced Werner to accept an offer to join newly-promoted Leipzig -- an unpopular decision not just to the spurned Stuttgart faithful but German football public at large given the anger at Leipzig's rise thanks to the backing of Red Bull.

-Criticised for a lack of loyalty, Werner found himself public enemy number one when a blatant dive to win a penalty against Schalke enraged fans and pundits.
+Slammed for a lack of loyalty, Werner found himself public enemy number one when a blatant dive against Schalke enraged fans and pundits alike in 2016.

-An unassuming character, he rebuilt his confidence to head to the 2018 World Cup as Germany's leading striker but failed to score in three games as the holders crashed out at the first hurdle for the first time since 1938.
+The unassuming Werner rebuilt his confidence to head to the 2018 World Cup as Germany's leading striker, but failed to score in three games as the holders crashed out at the first hurdle for the first time since 1938.

 Seeking help from a sports psychologist, Werner showed his maturity by using the backlash to fuel his development.